Introduction to cancer treatment

 Radiotherapy uses a type of radiation and uses high energy rays, such as x-rays, to treat cancer cells.
 It destroys cancer cells in the area where it is given.
 It can sometimes destroy health cells in the area that is treated, this can cause side effects.
 More detailed information about radiotherapy is available at the following link, this information is published by Macmillan.
 Understanding Radiotherapy

 Surgery is where surgeon removes all or part of the cancer.
 It can be used to treat many types of cancer.
 Sometimes you can have other treatments, such as chemotherapy or radiotherapy as mentioned above before surgery.
-The adddition of these treamtments can often reduce the size of the cancer, making surgery possible or reducing the type of surgery you may need.
+The addition of these treatments can often reduce the size of the cancer, making surgery possible or reducing the type of surgery you may need.

 Immunotherapies are treatments that use the immune system to find and attack cancer cells.
 There are different types of immunotherapy.
 Each one uses the immune system in a different way.

 There are may also be other types of treatment not listed here.
-You consultant and nurse specialist will provide you with relevant information once your treament plan has been agreed.
+You consultant and nurse specialist will provide you with relevant information once your treatment plan has been agreed.

 Please note, if your question needs an urgent response you should contact your clinical team directly.